j-c-meow/songchengyanyi/README.md

-这样吧 your code like a shit 我来帮你优化一下 import pandas import numpy import PyQT
+#your code like a shit
+import pandas
+import numpy
+import PyQT